Search Knowledge Base by Keyword

-The advantages of using strain transducers are:
+The advantages of using strain transducers (load cells) are:

-Where force shunts are present, calibration is highly important especially in the case of determining the magnitude and direction of the force in the force shunt.
-This means it helps to ensure that the instrument is providing an accurate indication of the actual force in the tested object that is creating the force shunt.
+Where force shunts are present, especially in determining the magnitude and direction of the force shunt, calibration is highly important.
+It helps to ensure that the instrument is providing an accurate indication of the actual force in the tested object that is creating the force shunt.